jeffgillan/Drone-mapping-class/docs/index.md

 ![](images/jornada_drone.png){:height=300 width=300}

 ## About the Course
 Welcome!
-This is an introductory course on how to use small drones for aerial mapping of land and resources.
+This is an introductory course on how to use small camera drones for aerial mapping of land and resources.
 <br/>

 * You will learn all the skills necessary to create precisely surveyed maps using photogrammetry methods.